Camplejs/Cample.js/README.md

 - Keyed implementation.
 Blocks in a loop will not be overwritten by new ones if their keys match.
 - Component approach.
 It allows to repeat many UI blocks on the site, which makes development much easier.
 - Convenient approach to working with data inside a component.
 Transferring data between components allows to work with components even if they are in different files
+- The frameworks make it easy to work with HTML files.
+The syntax of the framework itself is built on objects with HTML templates.
+When using modern project builders, HTML files are imported through a variable that does not pass through any function.
+- He is moderately fast.

 ## Getting started